-Studentships should be four years in duration and must start in the 2021 to 2022 academic year.
+Studentships should be four years in duration and must start in the 2021/22 academic year.
 Careful consideration should be given to the overall staff resource on the fellowship and the balance between the different types of staff resource available.
 In order to ensure that postdoctoral researchers have sufficient time to support and train students alongside their research funding should be requested for a minimum of 2.0 FTE PDRAs per studentship.
 Fellows should ensure that they have sufficient time to supervise students but this time should not be charged to the grant.

 In recognition that EPSRC is delivering these fellowships on behalf of UKRI EPSRC rules on international students will apply.
 International students recruited as part of the fellowship will count towards the 30% of new EPSRC studentships in any one year with open eligibility.
+For more information see https://epsrc.ukri.org/skills/students/help/flexibility/.